5 VMSI Indicators

 Scores are published weekly using the most recent completed data.

-VMSI defines the current market regime through institutional risk posture.
+VMSI defines the current market regime through institutional risk.

-It provides a reference point for how risk is being priced and how capital is positioned across markets.
+It provides a reference for how risk is being priced and how capital is positioned across markets, allowing investors to adjust exposure ahead of shifts reflected in price.

 No.

-VMSI is a market structure model.
-It defines institutional risk posture and market regime.
+VMSI is a market structure model that defines institutional risk posture and market regime.

 It does not provide investment advice or specific allocation recommendations.